 Generally speaking, there are two varieties of tomato plants: determinate and indeterminate.
 Determinate plants are more bush-like and tend to yield all of their tomatoes at once–– their yield is more-or-less predetermined.
 By contrast, indeterminate varieties sprout along an ever-growing vine, producing tomatoes all season long as the plant keeps growing larger.
-That being said, a regular average has indoor tomato plants in ideal conditions yielding about 200 tomatoes, or 10 pounds, per season!
+That said, a regular average has indoor tomato plants in ideal conditions yielding about 200 tomatoes, or 10 pounds, per season!
 For such a haul, I think the attention to detail is well worth it.
 But that’s the catch; a lot is riding on the perfect conditions you provide for your indoor fruits.

 Determinate Tomato Plants

 Determinate tomato plants will only grow to a specific size before stopping.
-This makes them a good option for container plants or anywhere with only a limited amount of space (like your living room!).
+This makes them a good option for container plants or anywhere with just a limited amount of space (like your living room!).
 With determinate varieties, you have a smaller plant that may not require stakes or a tomato cage.
-And while its fruits will ripen early, they will often produce all at once, meaning you have a quick season.
+And while its fruits will ripen early, they will often produce all at once, meaning you have a short season.

 Some indoor tomato varieties that are determinate (both hybrids and heirlooms) include the following:

 - Celebrity – a hybrid variety that produces long stems/vines that can hold at least 20 fat and full tomatoes